ASTRA: Adaptive Semantic Tree Reasoning Architecture for Complex Table Question Answering: Comprehensive Taxonomy of Reasoning Methods

 \textbf{Strengths.} Symbolic methods typically offer precision by delegating arithmetic and set operations to deterministic executors, while simultaneously ensuring verifiability through auditable program traces that allow for intermediate validation.

-\textbf{Failure modes.} However, symbolic reasoning can be brittle: \begin{itemize} \item \textbf{Semantic inflexibility}: fixed operator libraries may not capture nuanced question intent, and LLM-generated programs may be logically incorrect or mishandle data; small mismatches in column naming or value formats/units can derail parsing and execution~\cite{cao2025tablemasterrecipeadvancetable,nahid2025normtabimprovingsymbolicreasoning}. \item \textbf{Sensitivity to complex tables}: irregular layouts, hierarchical headers, and implicit relationships can make schema extraction ambiguous; symbolic parsers may fail without careful canonicalization~\cite{cao2025tablemasterrecipeadvancetable}. \end{itemize}
+\textbf{Failure modes.} However, symbolic reasoning can be brittle: \begin{itemize} \item \textbf{Semantic inflexibility}: fixed operator libraries may not capture nuanced question intent, and LLM-generated programs may be logically incorrect or mishandle data; small mismatches in column naming or value formats/units can derail parsing and execution~\cite{cao2025tablemasterrecipeadvancetable,nahid-rafiei-2024-normtab}. \item \textbf{Sensitivity to complex tables}: irregular layouts, hierarchical headers, and implicit relationships can make schema extraction ambiguous; symbolic parsers may fail without careful canonicalization~\cite{cao2025tablemasterrecipeadvancetable}. \end{itemize}

-\paragraph{3) Hybrid reasoning (Textual $\oplus$ Symbolic).} Hybrid systems integrate the semantic flexibility of textual reasoning with the precision of symbolic execution, typically employing paradigms such as \textbf{adaptive routing} for dynamic selection~\cite{liu2023rethinkingtabulardataunderstanding, zhang2024syntqasynergistictablebasedquestion}, \textbf{interleaved modularity} for step-wise refinement~\cite{khoja-etal-2025-weaver} to mitigate hallucinations.
-However, these methodologies are predominantly restricted to flat tables with canonical structures; they struggle to generalize to complex tables, where irregular schemas and nested headers obstruct the standardized data manipulation required for symbolic engines.
+\paragraph{3) Hybrid reasoning (Textual $\oplus$ Symbolic).} Hybrid systems integrate the semantic flexibility of textual reasoning with the precision of symbolic execution, typically employing paradigms such as \textbf{adaptive routing} for dynamic selection~\cite{liu2023rethinkingtabulardataunderstanding, zhang-etal-2024-syntqa}, and \textbf{interleaved modularity} for step-wise refinement~\cite{khoja-etal-2025-weaver} or failure-aware backtracking~\cite{liu2026cogcontrollablegraphreasoning} to mitigate hallucinations.
+Furthermore, bridging the intrinsic semantic gap between structured layouts and unstructured queries is a recognized prerequisite for complex reasoning, heavily explored in both TableQA and KGQA~\cite{Li_2025}.
+However, existing hybrid methodologies in TableQA are predominantly restricted to flat tables with canonical structures; they struggle to generalize to complex tables.
 In this work, we bridge this gap by introducing \textbf{AdaSTR}, which serializes complex tables into Semantic Trees.
-By normalizing irregular layouts into a structure with explicit hierarchy and unified semantics, AdaSTR renders complex data compatible with symbolic execution, thereby successfully extending the novel high-precision hybrid paradigm (\textbf{DuTR}) to the domain of complex TableQA.
+By normalizing irregular layouts into a structure with explicit hierarchy and unified semantics, AdaSTR successfully extends this high-precision hybrid paradigm (\textbf{DuTR}) to the domain of complex TableQA.